 If you do not meet the above conditions, you are not eligible to elect the alternative calculation.

-Step Two: Figuring the entries needed to claim the Alternative Year of Marriage Calculation (Part V)
+Step One: Figuring the entries needed to claim the Alternative Year of Marriage Calculation (Part V)

 Before completing Part V within our software, you must calculate the following: